 Counseling, Therapy, and Psychological Services

 We offer a wide array of psychological testing services.
-For further information regarding ADHD evaluations, academic and intellectual evaluations, emotional and behavior evaluations, forensic evaluations, and neuropsychological evaluations please see our dedicated page.
+For further information regarding ADHD evaluations, academic and intellectual evaluations, and emotional and behavior evaluations please see our dedicated page.

 We work with children and teens on a range of emotional and behavioral issues such as ADHD, parent-child conflicts, problems with school, bullying, and peer relationships.
 Of course, this also means collaborating with parents to ensure the best outcome!
 Our therapists offer a number of therapeutic approaches including play therapy and cognitive behavioral interventions that help their clients achieve greater coping skills and self-control.